Transfer Admission Information: Frequently Asked Questions

-A: We require a minimum score of 440 on each section of the SAT and 1010 Critical Reading + Math total OR a composite score of 21 on the ACT; passing scores on all four sections of the Florida Teacher Certification Examination’s General Knowledge Test (FTCE-GK), completion of the three preprofessional courses with grades of C or higher and a 3.0 GPA, and award of the AA with an AA GPA of 2.6 or higher.
+A: We require a minimum score of 440 on each section of the SAT and 1010 Critical Reading + Math total OR a composite score of 21 on the ACT; passing scores on all four sections of the Florida Teacher Certification Examination’s General Knowledge Test (FTCE-GK), completion of EDF1005 Introduction to the Teaching Profession with a grade of B or higher and a 3.0 GPA, and award of the AA with an AA GPA of 2.6 or higher.
 To be considered competitive for admission an applicant should also complete a course in Human Growth & Development (typically DEP2004).

 Q: What are the undergraduate admission requirements for ProTeach if I’m transferring from a Florida public university?

 A: Ditto above, with a few exceptions.
 First, award of the AA is strongly recommended, but not required.
 Without the AA you must document successful completion of 60 transferable college credit hours, all General Education requirements, and the Gordon Rule Writing requirement (24,000 words).
 Second, if you have earned more than 60 credits, you must have a 3.0 upper-division GPA.
 Please know that students who transfer without the AA will be required to meet all UF General Education Program requirements before award of the bachelor’s degree, which may delay bachelor degree completion and graduate-year admission.
 Getting the AA is your safest choice.

 Q: Can I transfer directly from a Florida private institution or an out-of-state college or University?